MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/expense/match-receipt-expense-ocr.md

   3. On the **Expenses** tab, verify that unattached expenses exist.
 Typically, the expense administrator imports these expenses from the credit card provider.
   4. Select **New expense report**.
 Notice that you can include expenses, and receipts, now as well, when you create an expense report.
 If you add both expenses and receipts, automatic matching of the receipts against the expenses is triggered.

+## Create or match receipts to an expense report
 To create an expense, or match an expense from a receipt, do the following:

   1. On an expense report, on the **Receipts** tab, attach a receipt by selecting **Add receipts**.